miofuku/glitter/README.md

-# glitter - Personal Blockchain Social Network
+# glitter - Interpersonal Network

 ## Overview

-This project is a prototype for a decentralized social network built on personal blockchains with zero-knowledge proof capabilities.
-It aims to provide a privacy-preserving platform for social interactions, offering users full control over their data while enabling verifiable social connections.
+This project is a revolutionary approach to social networking, leveraging personal blockchain technology to give users full control over their data while enabling privacy-preserving social interactions.
+It aims to address the significant shortcomings of current Web2 social networks and professional platforms by prioritizing user privacy, data ownership, and authentic connections.

 ## Key features:

 * Personal blockchain for each user
-* Peer-to-peer network simulation
-* Digital signatures for data authenticity
-* Zero-knowledge proofs for privacy-preserving validation (placeholder implementation)
+* Zero-knowledge proofs for privacy-preserving validation
-* Simple consensus mechanism
-* Data propagation across the network
-* Backup and restoration system using a web of trust
+* Web of trust for distributed backups and data retrieval
+* Decentralized architecture with no central authority
+* Customizable privacy settings
+* Immutable record of personal and professional events

 ## Requirements